Adam-Peng/OnlineSearch/README.md

 # OnlineSearch
-A basic application that can help people find the best product Online
+A basic application that can help people find the best products Online